usaid-cs/yesterday-i-learned/random.md

 1. *Magnum opus* is Latin for "great work", or "masterpiece".
 1. [People with autism die much younger](https://www.healthline.com/health-news/why-people-with-autism-die-at-younger-age) (16 years younger on average).
 They consider suicide more often than the general population.
 1. Sewing needles have rounded tips, so it doesn't damage the fibre.
 Leather needles have sharp tips instead.
 1. The moon is the largest natural satellite relative to the planet's size.
-This is not hard to achieve, considering mercury has no moons, venus has no moons, and Mars has no moons either.
+This is not hard to achieve, considering mercury has no moons, venus has no moons, ~~and Mars has no moons either~~.
 1. Lenses with larger apertures (e.g. f/1.5) have more issues with chromatic aberration than lenses [of the same quality] with smaller apertures.
 1. [Eats, shoots & leaves](https://en.wikipedia.org/wiki/Eats,_Shoots_%26_Leaves) can either be a book about punctuation, or [a restaurant-brothel](https://www.reddit.com/r/IAmA/comments/88u7va/iama_legal_working_girl_prostitute_courtesan_of/dwnif2a/).
 1. [Black crush](https://www.reddit.com/r/GooglePixel/comments/7i2xpr/pixel_2_black_crush_and_the_color_options/) refers to the ability to see different shades of black on a screen.